 The Promoter accepts no responsibility for entries not received, for whatever reason, including but not limited to late, lost, misdirected entries or otherwise disqualified entries.
 The Promoter is not responsible for inaccurate details supplied by the entrant.

-Subject to applicable law, the Prize winner will not directly or indirectly make, or cause to be made, derogatory or disparaging communication about the Prize of the Promoter.
+Subject to applicable law, the Prize winner will not directly or indirectly make, or cause to be made, derogatory or disparaging communication about the Prize or the Promoter.

 The Promoter does not accept any responsibility for any infringement of any third-party rights caused by entrants entering this Promotion, sole liability rests with the entrant.